 Disbursing offices with high-volume printing equipment using check stock without preprinted check symbol/serial numbers and MICR encoding must have check printing equipment that can print the check symbol/serial numbers and related MICR encoding on the blank check stock.
 Under emergency situations only, these disbursing offices may use their print systems to produce prenumbered and MICR-encoded check stock for use by other disbursing offices within that agency.

 For example, if office “A” has a fire and its entire supply of check symbol 1234 check stock is destroyed, and office “B” has such high-volume printing equipment, then disbursing office “B” can create a limited supply of emergency check symbol 1234 checks for office “A” to last until regular stock is available through normal channels.
-The emergency check stock created bears check symbol 1234 and check serial numbers in the 90-99 million range, per arrangements with the Accounting Section (see the Contacts page).
+The emergency check stock created bears check symbol 1234 and check serial numbers in the 90-99 million range, per arrangements with the Accounting Section (see Contacts).

 Another example where emergency check stock systems may be used is during unexpected military deployment.
-Emergency military checks will bear the appropriate check symbol and serial numbers in the 90-99 million range, per agreements with the Accounting Section (see the Contacts page).
+Emergency military checks will bear the appropriate check symbol and serial numbers in the 90-99 million range, per agreements with the Accounting Section (see Contacts).
 Manual signatures for emergency check stock should be submitted to the same agency official responsible for maintaining disbursing office signatures (see subsection 5015.10).
 The disbursing office must notify the Accounting Section of the check symbol and serial number ranges involved before the creation and use of emergency checks.

 Disbursing offices must not use the emergency check stock system to avoid ordering checks through normal channels.
 Any emergency check stock must be created under the following conditions: